 Digital Animation is a program that focuses on animation production.
-There's a common first semester where you develop your traditional artistic skills of drawing, painting, sculpture and visual language/composition.
+There's a common first term where you develop your traditional artistic skills of drawing, painting, sculpture and visual language/composition.
 You also explore the two types of animation (2D and 3D).

 Considerable time is spent with hands-on learning.
 Regardless of your concentration, you continue with life-drawing and the traditional art classes.
 You also study courses that are specific to the animation production pipeline, such as storyboarding, character design, layout and animation.